 We’ve all been there, looking through the side windows of our vehicles at the rings of keys sitting mockingly right where they fell out of our pockets or were forgotten on the seat.
 Believe us, even locksmiths sometimes lock their keys in their cars, so we understand how unbelievably frustrating it can be, especially if you have somewhere to be.
 Do you make a habit of locking your keys in your car?
 Perhaps your teenager calls you every other week to borrow the spare key you have to his or her vehicle, or maybe you’re just tired of your spouse charging unlocks to your credit card all of the time.
 For everyone in your life who regularly locks their keys in their cars, we offer these simple and effective tips.

-The first thing you want to do when you think you’ve locked your keys in your vehicle is to try to open every single door.
+- Check Every Door: The first thing you want to do when you think you’ve locked your keys in your vehicle is to try to open every single door.
 Most likely, they will all be locked, but you don’t want to spend the time and money to get your car unlocked by a professional if your back passenger door was actually open the whole time, right?
-Most late model vehicles lock every door with one push of the key fob button, but many older models only lock the driver’s door on the first push.
+Most late-model vehicles lock every door with one push of the key fob button, but many older models only lock the driver’s door on the first push.
 There’s no harm in giving it a try.

-You should really do this when you purchase your vehicle, but take a look at your key fob, especially if you use it to start your vehicle instead of a key.
+- Check Your Key Fob: First off, no you cannot leave your key fob in the car.
+You need it in your hands to access your car, but if you ever find that the electronic system isn't working you should take a look at your key fob.
 If you start your car with the fob, there is likely an actual key hidden away in the remote, so before you call up a car locksmith to help you get into your vehicle, make sure your key fob hasn’t been hiding your solution all along.
 If your fob has a key inside, there will be a switch or button to extract the key.

-If neither of these spare key options catch your fancy, then eliminate the spare key from your responsibility, and give it to a friend.
+- Give a Spare to a Trusted Friend: If neither of these spare key options catches your fancy, then eliminate the spare key from your responsibility, and give it to a friend.
 If you’re married, have your spouse put a spare key for your vehicle on his or her keychain, and do this yourself for your kids’ vehicles.
 Another option would be to give the spare to a close friend or neighbor.
 The two things you want to consider with this tip are proximity and trust.
 You don’t want to give your spare car key to your mom who lives across the state even though you trust her the most, and you also don’t want to give a spare key to a neighbor you’ve never really talked to.

 We hope these tips help you avoid locking your keys in your car, but we also know that life can be a cruel mistress, so we’re here to offer you unlock services 24/7.
 At ARCO Lock & Security, we provide high-quality, quick car locksmith services.
 We’ll get you back into your car and on your way efficiently and without damaging your lock or door.
 Please call or contact us online.